andkrau/NuanceResurrection/Readme.txt

-Nuance 0.5.0
+Nuance 0.6.0
 Copyright 2002 - 2007 Mike Perry
-Continued using the released source by Carsten Wächter in 2020 NUON is a trademark of Genesis Microchip, Inc.
+Continued using the released source by Carsten Wächter (toxie^ainc) in 2020 NUON is a trademark of Genesis Microchip, Inc.

 License Agreement